This Committee is providing expert advice on drinking water quality and public health.

 Associate Professor, School of Medicine, Griffith University.
 Director, Water & Health Pty Ltd. Editor, Journal of Water and Health.
 Expertise in Quantitative Microbial Risk Assessment and risk assessment software development.

+Executive Director for Maths, Chemistry, Physics and Earth Sciences at the Australian Research Council (secondment).
 National Centre for Groundwater Research and Training, School of the Environment, Flinders University.
 Adjunct Professor at the University of Western Australia.
 Expertise in groundwater hydrology, hydrological, environmental, earth and applied engineering sciences.

 Stanford Marketing.
 Consumer Representative with expertise in marketing and communications in the water industry.